harshit-46/AlgoViser/README.md

 Deployment:

-    The final step in the development process was to deploy the application on AWS Amplify.
-AWS Amplify is a cloud hosting platform that provides scalable, secure, and high-performance hosting for web applications.
+    The final step in the development process was to deploy the application on Vercel and Render.
+Vercel is a cloud hosting platform that provides scalable, secure, and high-performance hosting for web applications.

 Features of the Project: